-The first great thing about this fish finder is the 5 inch display.
+The first great thing about this fish finder is the 5 inches display.
 It offers a color picture with great definition.
 The wide screen also makes it easier to see from a distance or to view digital readings from both GPS and fishfinder at the same time.

 Another advantage is the advanced sonar technology.
 First of all, it includes the CHIRP sonar.
-You can dial in a specific frequency within the available range and it will give you better target separation, better imaging with less noise and just overall greater accuracy.
+You can dial in a specific frequency within the available range and it will give you better target separation, better imaging with less noise, and just overall greater accuracy.

-With the dual beam sonar, you can either use the wider beam when you need to search a larger area or use the narrow beam for more accuracy of fish, structure and bottom profile.
-Moreover, you can use the two beams combined, which will reveal fish, contours and structure with a wide coverage area.
+With the dual beam sonar, you can either use the wider beam when you need to search a larger area or use the narrow beam for more accuracy of fish, structure, and bottom profile.
+Moreover, you can use the two beams combined, which will reveal fish, contours, and structure with a wide coverage area.

 One more great feature is the SwitchFire sonar.
 It gives you the option of switching between Clear and Max mode.
 With the Clear mode, you can remove most of the clutter on the screen, leaving just the strongest targets and the bottom.
 And with the Max mode, you can view all sonar information at the same time, showing more fish arches and other details.

 This particular Helix 5 model doesn’t have side imaging or down imaging.
 However, there are also a few variations of the Helix 5 model.
 If you want a cheaper option, you can skip the CHIRP and opt for just dual beam technology.
-Alternatively, you can choose CHIRP, dual beam sonar, down imaging and side imaging all in one unit.
+Alternatively, you can choose CHIRP, dual beam sonar, down imaging, and side imaging all in one unit.

 The dual screen fish finder also comes with a transom mounted transducer with the system’s depth capability reaching up to 1,500 feet.
 The transducer is also equipped with a water temperature probe that measures the temperature at the upper most water layer.